RandomcodeDev/purpl-engine/FalseKing.md

 ## Data Storage

-- Images are stored in a simple format in [`util/texture/texture.h`](util/texture/texture.h)
+- Images are stored in a simple format in [`util/texture/texture.h`](util/texture/texture.h).
+  Through the usage of Zstandard compression, similar sizes to PNG are achieved.
-- TOML will be used for configuration files and metadata, such as font definitions
+- TOML will be used for configuration files and metadata
 - Levels will likely consist of geometry and entities, no format has been designed yet
 - Non-changing game assets such as models, textures, shaders, levels, audio, etc will be stored in some form of archive to allow more convenient and